Enterprise-CMCS/cmcs-eregulations/README.md

 Proceed to <http://localhost:8000/admin> to access the admin portion and login with the credentials you created in the previous step

+`make local.seed` will load data from the fixtures folder setting up a usable amount of data for local use.
+This data is not maintained and should not be relied on for any purpose other than development.

 `make local.stop` will cause the running docker processes to stop without losing data.

 `make local.clean` will remove the local environment completely, useful when you want to start fresh.